Thanks to everyone who came out to the workshop last week!

 Learn about Russian olive mitigation, how to create a defensible space around your home and buildings that will protect your property AND look good, wildfire behavior, hazardous fuels, resources for land owners, and much more.

-Speakers include CJ Grimes, Wildlife Biologist with Canyon Wren Consulting in Tensleep, who will discuss wildlife conflicts with the Russian olive; Chris Kocher, Washakie County Fire Warden and Worland Fire Chief, on challenges with wildfire in Washakie County; Russ Linneman, Fuels Treatment Contractor, on what to expect when removing Russian olives from your property; and Chris Weydeveld, Washakie County Firesmart Coordinator, on available programs offered to private landowners through the Firesmart program.
+Speakers include CJ Grimes, Wildlife Biologist with Canyon Wren Consulting in Tensleep, who will discuss wildlife conflicts with the Russian olive; Chris Kocher, Washakie County Fire Warden and Worland Fire Chief, on challenges with wildfire in Washakie County; Eve Warren, on firesmart landscaping and managing hazardous fuels; Russ Linneman, Fuels Treatment Contractor, on what to expect when removing Russian olives from your property; and Chris Weydeveld, Washakie County Firesmart Coordinator, on available programs offered to private landowners through the Firesmart program.
+Click here or scroll down to read more about all of our speakers.

 In addition, you can take home informational brochures and handouts from the State of Wyoming and other agencies and organizations.